-*Breaking news: we are delighted to announce the Secretary of State for Housing, Communities & Local Government, Robert Jenrick, has refused permission.
+We are delighted the Secretary of State for Housing, Communities & Local Government, Robert Jenrick, refused permission in June 2020.
 For the full statement from the Ministry, please click here

 Please also see a report prepared by our Vice-Chair, Roden Richardson, on the efforts made by the communities involved in the development negotiations to achieve such a success, please click here